Batuu13/Automatic-FaceSwap/README.md

-# Automatic-FaceSwap
 This project aims to swap faces on given two images.
-It automaticly detects both faces and scales them.
+It automatically detects both faces and scales them.
-But poor lighted or rotated face may not detected or result unsatisfactory.
+But poor lighted or rotated faces may not be detected or result in an unsatisfactory mixture.
-Best results or obtained when both images have similiar sizes.
+Best results or obtained when both images have similar sizes.

-You can read our report to see our results and have a deeper understanding of our algorithm.